KevyVo/wfh-serverless-site/README.md

-# Static Site Documentation
+# Serverless Site Documentation

 ### Warning
-If you reading this you must have came from the [first]() repository after building the electonics and cloud infrusture.
-If you not created the electronic step or cloud infrusture yet, please go back to the [first]() repository and complete the steps leading up to this point.
+If you reading this you must have came from the [first](https://github.com/KevyVo/wfh-security-system) repository after building the electonics and cloud infrusture.
+If you not created the electronic step or cloud infrusture yet, please go back to the [first](https://github.com/KevyVo/wfh-security-system) repository and complete the steps leading up to this point.

 ## Summary